harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/cd-steps/ticketing-systems/servicenow-multi-config-items.md

 Harness enables you to add multiple existing configuration items to a existing change request in ServiceNow.

 To set up the pipeline, you use two Harness ServiceNow Create steps.
 The first step creates the change request and obtains a `sys_id`.
-The second step used the `sys_id` to get the task and add the config items.
+The second step uses the `sys_id` to get the task and add the config items.

 This topic walks you through the setup procedure.